-Prior to starting work on site, contractors may be asked to complete a Health and Safety Registration Form or provide full RAMS by the Estates Manager.
+Prior to starting work on site, contractors are asked to complete a Health and Safety Registration Form by the Estate Manager.

 6.7 Child Protection

 The Academy is resolutely committed to keeping its young people safe.
 Refer to the Child Protection Policy for details of how Bolder does this.